mobileproto/install-instructions/README.md

 3. More from Tim...

 ###Cordova PhoneGap
-1. Enter in the console: `npm install -g cordova`
+1. Enter in the console: `sudo npm install -g cordova`
-2. Enter in the console: `npm install -g phonegap`
+2. Enter in the console: `sudo npm install -g phonegap`
-3. If you are getting error messages, add `sudo` in front of the npm commands

 ###Create a emulator
 1. In Android Studio go to Tools -> Android -> AVD Manager